 Never be wrong with the dates.
 Try to be as exact as possible.
 When you omit the exact dates, you end up losing your chances of making a good impression.
 So when you are writing your resume, don’t miss out on this point.

 Also, make sure not to give all your clients the same old resume.
 Obviously it will become too obvious when the person sees it.
 You should keep the CV simple and save the file using your name only.

 37. Fit the resume according to the job:

 Try to tailor each resume based on the company and the job description.
 One resume does not fit all the jobs out there.

 The worst thing you can do is not writing down your responsibilities properly.
 You need to jot them down in the best way possible and in a very crisp way too so that the recruiter is impressed with you.

-Try to take your time and prioritise your responsibilities in an orderly manner.
-This will show the employer that you took the time and effort in creating the resume.
+Try to take your time and prioritize your responsibilities in an orderly manner.
+This will show the employer that you took the time and effort into creating the resume.

 With that, we bring the post to an end.
-These happens to be some of the biggest mistakes most people make when it comes to writing a resume.
+There happen to be some of the biggest mistakes most people make when it comes to writing a resume.
 If you have liked the article and have some feedback for us, do let us know in the comment box below.
 We also look forward to your questions if you have any.